wavemaker/docs/docs/guide/migrated-docs/generate-pdf-file-using-jasper-reports.md

 ---
-title: "How to generate PDF File using Jasper Reports"
+title: How to generate PDF File using Jasper Reports
-id: "generate-pdf-file-using-jasper-reports"
+id: generate-pdf-file-using-jasper-reports
+last_update: { author: "WaveMaker" }
 ---
 ---
 ## Step 1:  Import the jasper-report-connector to project